1960–61 Stoke City F.C. season

 The 1960–61 season was Stoke City's 54th season in the Football League and the 21st in the Second Division.

-With the unsuccessful Frank Taylor now departed new manager Tony Waddington quickly began to stamp his mark on the club allowing a number of players to leave the club whilst bringing in his own replacements.
-It was obviously going to be a transitional season for the club but there was probably too much upheaval as performances out on the pitch were not good and despite a 9–0 win over Plymouth Argyle, Stoke finished in 18th place avoiding relegation by three points.
+With the unsuccessful Frank Taylor now departed his assistant Tony Waddington was appointed as the clubs new manager.
+It was a transitional season for Stoke but there was probably too much upheaval as performances out on the pitch were not good and despite a 9–0 win over Plymouth Argyle, Stoke finished in 18th place avoiding relegation by three points.

 Season review

 League

 A clear-out of players was under way in the summer of 1960 with two goalkeepers Bill Robertson and Wilf Hall both departing.
 Also leaving the Victoria Ground was long serving defender John McCue and a number of fringe players.
 To replace the hole left by the departure of the 'keepers Tony Waddington made his first signing, Irish international Jimmy O'Neill from Everton for £5,000.